Chart Color Schemes

 Mawson Lakes - Globe Derby Park's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows notable results across Mawson Lakes-Globe Derby Park.
-Younger cohorts have a very low prevalence of common health conditions.
-Approximately 50% of the total population (~7,405 people) has private health cover, compared to Greater Adelaide's 47.1%.
+Health outcomes data shows excellent results across Mawson Lakes - Globe Derby Park, particularly for younger cohorts who have a very low prevalence of common health conditions.
+Approximately 50% (~7,401 people) of the total population has private health cover, compared to Greater Adelaide's 47.1%.
+Nationally, this figure stands at 55.3%.

 Frequently Asked Questions - Health